MC Hammer’s breakout smash ‘U Can’t Touch This’ is 30 years old: The inside story of its iconic video

 “‘We’ve got to do another video.
 I want it to be pop this time.
 None of the musical stuff,'” Wainwright recalls.
 “And I said, okay, great but I’m doing this this television movie right now.
 And he goes, ‘Well, work it out.’
 Click.”

 “He would always call me at four in the morning and give me a whole bunch of instructions and then hang up,” Wainwright adds.
-“I used to go to bed with a pen and paper beside my phone, so I could just scribble it down, because I would wake up the next morning and go, ‘What the fuck did he say?’ ”
+“I used to go to bed with a pen and paper beside my phone, so I could just scribble it down, because I would wake up the next morning and go, ‘What the fuck did he say?'”

 Wainwright’s instructions were to go pop—and that he did.
 For example, when it came to the song’s lyrics, “I’ve toured around the world, from London to the Bay,” Wainwright envisioned cutting to a shot of a guy in underwear with the British flag on it.